SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 ## Locally Connected Networks

 - Backpropagation works well for signals and images that are low in resolution.
 Deep CNNs were developed to process more realistic signals and images that are of larger dimensions.
-- Fully connected networks are not feasible for signals of large resolutions since they are computationally expensive for feedforward and backpropagation computations.
+- Fully connected networks are not feasible for signals of large resolutions as their feedforward and backpropagation computations are computationally expensive.
 - One solution is to restrict the number of connections from one layer to another to a smaller subset.
 The idea is to connect only a contiguous (local) set of nodes to the next layer.

 ### Sparse Local Connectivity